Table of Contents

 There are several ways to use this tracker.
 You can peruse changes and filter to those that are of most interest to you, view the before and after versions of individual changes, analyze types of changes across the tracker, and export HTML information.

-To learn more about a given change, read the analyst notes or search the text of the “Notes” column for keywords.
-Additionally, click the links to the “before” and “after” versions in the Internet Archive’s Wayback Machine to view the two different versions of the page.
+To learn more about a given change, read the analyst notes or search the text of the “Description” column for keywords.
 To better visualize the difference between the two versions, use the Wayback Machine’s “Changes” feature (built from EDGI’s open source website monitoring software) and load the date of the “before” version on the left and the “after” version on the right.
 Click here to see a guide on how to best use “Changes” in conjunction with the tracker.

 Download the dataset in CSV, XLS, or other formats by clicking File > Downloads, and then selecting the preferred format.